 The Protocol identifies CapeNature, or its assigned representative, as the RMA responsible for the development of the Uilkraals River EMP as well as being responsible for the coordination of its implementation.
-H In addition, CapeNature is already responsible for the management of the Uilkraalsmond Nature Reserve.
-The agreed RMA and CapeNature
+In addition, CapeNature is already responsible for the management of the Uilkraalsmond Nature Reserve.
+Implementation of the EMP can be affected through a range of different forums and agencies.
+The RMA should hold the responsibility of chairing and facilitating the Estuary Advisory Forum meetings.